-The publication of the UNU data - unchanged - without a clear warning or disclaimer in the Implementing Regulation would be highly detrimental, as it creates legal uncertainty for producers of EEE and their compliance schemes.
+The pre-population of the UNU statistics - unchanged in the calculation tool- without a clear warning or disclaimer in the Implementing Regulation would be highly detrimental, as it creates legal uncertainty for producers of EEE and their compliance schemes.
 This would be particularly the case if the Member States who choose to use the WEEE generated methodology do not correct the data.
-If this were to happen, Producer and compliance scheme targets in some Member States would be far too high, and probably unachievable, leading to cost and compliance risks.
+If this were to happen, producer and compliance scheme targets in some Member States would be far too high, and probably unachievable, leading to cost and compliance risks.

-This problem has been acknowledged in the "Note of the authors" of the Study on collection rates of waste electrical and electronic equipment (WEEE) (2014), worked by United Nations University (UNU), which serves as background documentation for the Implementing Regulation:
+Following the EucoLight request to the Commission, this problem has been acknowledged in the "Note of the authors" of the Study on collection rates of waste electrical and electronic equipment (WEEE) (2014), worked by United Nations University (UNU), which serves as background documentation for the Implementing Regulation: